Allergy Testing:

 If you have symptoms more than three months a year, despite medications and environmental control, then it’s time for allergy testing.

-The two goal for testing : to properly direct your avoidance measures and to enable immunotherapy.
-There is sense in covering mattresses or exiling the cat if dust mites and pets aren’t your problem.
-Each positive skin test result \identifies a particular allergy you have.
-If you are allergic to 10 common antigens in the area, then a mixture of these allergens is made into one or two injections per week or a single vial given as drops under the tongue daily for densitization.
+There are two goals: to properly direct avoidance measures and to enable immunotherapy.
+It isn't reasonable to cover mattresses or exile the cat if you aren't sure dust mites and pets are the problem.
+Each positive skin test identifies a particular allergy.
+If you are allergic to 10 common antigens in the area, then a mixture of these allergens is made for injections or as drops under the tongue.

 How is the test done?

-At ENT Carolina, we use a combination of a prick and intra-dermal skin test called modified quantitative testing (MQT).
-It takes approximately an hour for the 40 tests to be performed.
+At ENT Carolina, we use a combination of a prick and intra-dermal test called modified quantitative testing (MQT).
+It takes approximately an hour for 40 tests.
 Prick testing uses an 8 pronged, plastic device gently creating a small wheal in the skin of the arms.
 With positive reactions, no further testing is required.
-For negative results, a small TB needle is used to raise a skin wheal that is read in 10 minutes.
+For negative results, a small TB needle is used to raise a skin wheal read in 10 minutes.

 What am I tested for?

 Our carefully selected panel includes the area’s most common weeds for the fall, grasses for the summer and fall, trees for the spring, molds, animal dander and other non-pollens for year long problems.
-Some antigens are so structurally similar to others that they do not have to be tested individually and yet still be effectlvely treated.
+Some antigens are so structurally similar to others, they do not have to be tested individually (cross-reactivity).

 What about food allergies?